99Mariana/Understanding-SAP-ABAP/README.md

 # Understanding-SAP-ABAP

-After 2 years of experience working as a SAP ABAP Technical consultant, I wanted to go further and deepen my knowledge the area far beyond of building lines of code.
+After 2 years of experience working as a SAP ABAP Technical Consultant, I wanted to go further and deepen my knowledge the area far beyond of building lines of code.

 Quoting one of the phrases that most impacted me during my academic path: